How it works

 Motor Events Racing gives you and your mates the ability to compete in social, no pressure motor racing at an affordable level.

-To keep the events true to budget / cheap racing there are few rules to follow to be able to participate in these racing series.
+To keep the events true to budget / cheap racing there are few rules to follow to be able to participate in this motorsport series.

 Motor Events Racing series is open to all vehicles under $ 5000 of value.